-In addition to Standard Precautions, health care personnel should adhere to the following.
-Droplet Precautions should be followed during the care of a resident with suspected or confirmed influenza for at least seven days after illness onset or until 24 hours after the fever has subsided and respiratory symptoms, whichever is longer.
+In addition to Standard Precautions, health care personnel should adhere to the Droplet Precautions, which should be followed during the care of a resident with suspected or confirmed influenza for at least seven days after illness onset or until 24 hours after the resolution of fever and respiratory symptoms, whichever is longer, while a resident is in a healthcare facility.
 In some cases, facilities may choose to apply Droplet Precautions for longer periods based on clinical judgment, such as in the case of young children or severely immunocompromised patients, who may shed influenza virus for longer periods of time.

 - a.
 Place ill residents requiring precautions in private rooms.
-If a private room is unavailable, a room may be cohorted by residents with confirmed influenza OR a room may be cohorted by with residents with suspected influenza.
+If a private room is unavailable, a room may be cohorted by residents with confirmed influenza OR a room may be cohorted by residents with suspected influenza.
 Wear facemasks (e.g., a surgical or procedure mask) upon entering residents' rooms or when working within six feet of residents on droplet precautions.
+Additional precautions have been recommended by CDC during aerosol generating procedures.
 Remove facemasks when leaving residents' rooms, dispose of masks in waste container inside the resident's room and perform hand hygiene before leaving the resident's room. - b.
 If resident movement or transport is necessary, residents must wear facemasks. - c.
 Communicate information about residents with suspected or confirmed influenza to appropriate personnel before transferring them to other departments or healthcare facilities.
 For more information on isolation precautions visit CDC's website.